 There are various routes for funding, depending on whether you are an overseas applicant or a UK or EU applicant.
 Take a look at the finance page for full details.
-In summary there are normally around 7 competitive DTA full studentships from the EPSRC each year, for UK applicants and EU applicants who meet the residency requirement of having been here for 3 years immediately before starting, Additional 7 full scholarships for applications to HiPEDS.
+In summary there are normally around 7 competitive DTA full studentships from the EPSRC each year, for UK applicants and EU applicants who meet the residency requirement of having been here for 3 years immediately before starting.
+Additionally, 7 full scholarships are available for applications to HiPEDS.
 For overseas applicants, the College provides various international scholarships; see "College Scholarships" page for more details.
 The Department may make available 1 or 2 competitive awards a year in addition, which make a contribution to a bursary and/or to fees.
 There are also various studentships related to projects.

 How likely is it I would get a DTA if I am eligible?

 If we make you an offer and you meet the residency requirements, then there is a good chance you will get an award.
 If you are an EU applicant, but don't meet the EPSRC residency requirement, then there are some fees-only studentships available.
 It is recommended that you apply by 1 April if you wish to be considered for a DTA.

 The Departmental Scholarships are competitive on merit and decided as indicated in the scholarship citation.

 How many students do you accept each year?

 The Department recruits between 35 and 45 PhD students each year.
 All qualified applicants are considered.